EnguerranVidal/Python-Arcade/README.md

 - **Check and Mate mechanics** : the possibility of a "pat" (player not beingable tomove while not being threatened) or "mat" (same as pat but the king is threatened).

-- **Basic scoring system** : Adding a basic scoring system for the future addition of a basic tree-based AI and a "best move" and "mistakes" post-analysis.
+- **Basic Tree based AI** : Adding a basic tree-based AI and a "best move" and "mistakes" post-analysis.

 - **Record past moves for replay ability** : Add a box in the GUI reording past moves as well as making the last move visible on the board.